Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 Freedom, pride, excitement, and commitment collide to make meaning—that sense of purpose, of drive, of overwhelming worth.
 We can all agree that a life full of meaning is a desirable outcome (and it doesn’t have to live as a daydream).

 You never have to worry about someone making poor or insensitive decisions that hurt you.
 However, you’re now in the position where all the responsibility sits on your shoulders.
-It can be a heavy load to bear, but it’s one worth bearing.
+When you are your own boss, it can be a heavy load to bear, but it’s one worth bearing.

 9. Build Your Own Career